Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 300 cu ft High-volume shops ≈ $96 (Argon refill example)

-Compare local suppliers because regional supply and demand shifts these price ranges.
-Smaller cylinders cost less up front but raise unit costs if you refill frequently.
-Larger cylinders lower per-unit cost and reduce downtime, but you’ll need space and handling capacity.
-Choose the cylinder sizes that balance working hours, storage, and cash flow.
+Compare local suppliers.
+Regional supply and demand shift these price ranges.
+Smaller cylinders cost less up front.
+But they raise unit costs if you refill often.
+Larger cylinders lower per-unit cost and reduce downtime.
+You need space and handling capacity for them.
+Choose sizes that balance working hours, storage, and cash flow.

 How Refill Costs and Exchange Programs Work